GaryStack/MMR-V/README.md

 ## 👀 MMR-V Overview
 > The sequential structure of videos poses a challenge to the ability of multimodal large language models (MLLMs) to 🕵️locate multi-frame evidence and conduct multimodal reasoning.
-However, existing video benchmarks mainly focus on understanding tasks, which only require models to match frames mentioned in the question (hereafter referred to as ``question frame'') and perceive a few adjacent frames.
+However, existing video benchmarks mainly focus on understanding tasks, which only require models to match frames mentioned in the question and perceive a few adjacent frames.
 To address this gap, we propose **MMR-V: A Benchmark for Multimodal Deep Reasoning in Videos**, which is characterized by the following features.

 ### 🌟 Highlights
 * *Long-range, multi-frame reasoning*: Models are required to infer and analyze evidence frames that may be far from the question frame.